buildpacks/rfcs/text/0000-stack-buildpacks.md

 TODO

+seperate env vars for the stack (--stack-env)

+no accidental envars coming from other buildpacks or other places

 ## Example: Apt Buildpack

 (**note**: this is only an example.
 A real Apt Buildpack would probably be more robust).